Lion-El/enigma/README.md

 * I have checked every link on the site goes to its correct destination.
 * Every section on the site is readable and easy to understand.
 * I have checked the form works and every input field requires an entry.
+* HTML and CSS code have been Validated with no errors.

 ## Bugs and fixes